silverailscolo/ejb/_posts/en-us/2017-11-07-assembling-kit-rlw-k27.md

 layout: post
 lang: en-us
 page-id: rlw-k27
-title: "RLW Nn3 K-27"
+title: Build the RLW Nn3 K-27
-description: "Assembling the RLW Nn3 K-27 kit"
+description: Assembling the Nn3 K-27 kit from Republic Locomotive Works
 date: "2017-11-07"
 categories:
-  - "trains"
+  - trains
-  - "how-to"
+  - how-to
 tags:
+  - kit
-  - "kit"
+  - Nn3
 ---

 I had this RLW kit waiting for a couple of years.
 Finally, the time came to build it.